Swift 6: Social media for beginners

 Social media is a great way to promote your business or organisation to people who are interested in what you do.
 But it’s hard to know how to get started.
 Which social media service should you use?
 What should your posts be about?
 How can I reach the maximum number of people?
 These are all questions you need to answer.

 So, to help you get started – and to demystify the social media marketing process a little bit – I’ve put together a quick video that will run you through the basics.
 It won’t turn you into a social media marketing expert, but you will learn how your business or organisation can start to make an impact using social media.

-You’ll notice I mention a lot of different resources in the video.
+Finally, you’ll notice I mention a lot of different resources in the video.
 Here are the links.
 I’d suggest bookmarking them so you can find them easily whenever you need them.
 For now though, you can just scroll down to the video and get started!

 Guide to choosing the right social network.

 How to find influencers on Twitter.